bogstandard/lapland-golf-club/index.md

 Contact your local club president if you'd like to join or attach your portrait.
 These scores will update automatically, so long as you & other players keep your `.scorecard` file up to date!

-Click on a row name to display the player's solution, or their name to view their repo!
+Click on a row name to display the player's solution, or their name to view their scorecard & repo!

 ### How to play